-All applicants, born or educated in countries where English is not the native or first language, must demonstrate English proficiency.
-The intent of this policy is to insure that students for whom English is not the native or first language have a reasonable chance to succeed academically based on their ability to comprehend, speak, and write in English.
+All applicants, educated in countries where English is not the native or first language, must demonstrate English proficiency.
+The intent of this policy is to insure that students for whom English is not the native or first language have reasonable chances to succeed academically based on their abilities to comprehend, speak, and write in English.

-Applicants may satisfy the English proficiency requirement by presenting any of the following:
+Applicants may satisfy the English proficiency requirement by presenting any of the following\:

-- Official Test of English as a Foreign Language (TOEFL) scores of 550 or higher on the written exam or 79 or higher on the iBT TOEFL examination, - An official Pearson Test of English (PTE) score of 53 of higher, - An official International English Language Testing System (IELTS) score of 6.0 or higher, or - Official documentation of successful completion of ELS Level 112 Intensive English
+- Official Test of English as a Foreign Language (TOEFL) scores of 550 or higher on the written exam or 79 or higher on the iBT TOEFL examination, - Official Pearson Test of English (PTE) scores of 53 of higher, - Official International English Language Testing System (IELTS) scores of 6.0 or higher, or - Official documentation of successful completion of ELS Level 112 Intensive English programs.